S3-working-group/s3-practical-guide/content/src/introduction/principle-accountability.md

 Every member of the organization is accountable for effectively responding to organizational drivers, both in doing the work and in ensuring (supporting) effective collaboration.

-Individuals are also accountable for their work, ongoing learning and development, and for supporting one another.
+Individuals are also accountable for their work, for ongoing learning and development, and for supporting one another.

 Everyone in an organization is accountable for aligning activity with organizational values.